Iamvivek-gupta/interview/README.md

 ### Explanation

 The spread operator is represented by three dots (`...`).
-It is used to "spread" out the elements of an array or the properties of an object.
+It allows you to expand elements of an iterable (like an array or a string) into individual elements.
 This can be particularly useful for array and object manipulation, such as copying, merging, and passing arguments to functions.

 ### Key Use Cases